vaibhavram/my-database/README.md

 # My Simple Database

-Small project to build very simple command line database in Python.
+Small project to build simple command line database in Python.
 Inspired by a coding challenge originally published by Thumbtack.